CU-SRL/docs/src/avionics/hardware/setup.md

 ## Getting Saleae Logic 2

 So an old avionics member named Brendan happened to have like 10 of these cheap knock-off logic analyzers.
+He donated them all to the avionics team, and we will begin handing these out to people as soon as they are needed when we actually start testing.
 They work with [Saleae Logic 2](https://www.saleae.com/downloads/) software, which is nice beacuse the software will automatically talk interpret the one's and zero's on a signal line as long as it's not a proprietary communication method.
 This is really useful to debugging circuits, testing software, and bringing up our boards.

 ## Some cool resources and guides: